zylklab/alfresco-nagios/README.md

 - SOLR Health
 - SOLR indices size (for any core)

-## JMX information
+### JMX information

-With JMXProxy servlet you may obtain JMX information about Garbage Collector, Memory, Threads or Operating System in your Tomcat instance.
-The essential info is obtained from OOTB Support Tools webscript too, but other important parameters from Operating Sysstem or Garbage Collector may be collected via JMX.
+With JMXProxy servlet, you may get JMX information about Garbage Collector, Memory, Threads or Operating System in your Tomcat instance.
+The essential info may be obtained from OOTB Support Tools webscripts too, but other important parameters from Operating System or Garbage Collector may be extracted this way.
 Please note that this JMX information is related to the default mbeans in a Tomcat container, and not related to the Alfresco JMX objects contained in Alfresco Enterprise (aka Alfresco Content Services).
 For illustrating this, we will monitor the number of opened file descriptors in the operating system.
+It is also an alternative to [Jolokia](https://jolokia.org/tutorial.html) or check_jmx methods.

 ## Nagios-Icinga configuration

-Files involved in Nagios/Icinga config:
+The files involved in Nagios/Icinga configuration are the following:

 - hosts.cfg (Alfresco host definition)
-- ootb-commands.cfg (curl commands)
+- ootb-commands.cfg (Nagios commands)
-- services_ootb.cfg (Alfresco services - non NRPE)
+- services_ootb.cfg (Non NRPE services)
-- nrpe_ootb.cfg (Alfresco services - only if NRPE)
+- nrpe_ootb.cfg (NRPE services)
 - nrpe.cfg (For nrpe-server - only if NRPE)

 By the way, shell scripts are usually placed at /usr/lib/nagios/plugins/